Conspiracy Theories about Jesus

 According to various theories, Jesus is one of the most controversial figures in the history of humankind.
 Many theories have cropped up over the last two millennia about this icon figure.
 Some involve passion while others involve questions over his very existence.
 Just about, anything one can think of has been said about Jesus.
 However, some are more noteworthy than others are.

 This is one of the most controversial details about Jesus’ life.
 This theory raised so much controversy that it was even made into a movie.
 However, the movie was based off a work of fiction.
 The work named the Da Vinci Code drew on innuendos from historical literature.
 The reason why this would be so controversial is that it would go against one of the largest faiths in the world.

 In the Catholic Church, Mary the Mother of Jesus has a special place.
 However, if it were proven that Jesus was married, it would diminish her standing and the belief in Jesus’ love for humanity.
-Essentially, it would make her more important than the rest of humanity.
+Essentially, it would make her more important than the rest of humankind.